How to get jewellery valued for insurance

 As jewellery can be of great value - sentimental or financial - it is worth making sure it's protected.
 Some highly valuable items may need specific cover above that provided by standard home insurance policies.

-By understanding the true monetary value of your favourite jewels, you should be able to find protection that will cover you in the event an item gets lost or damaged, allowing it to be repaired or replaced easily.
+By understanding the true monetary value of your favourite jewels, you should be able to find the right protection.
+This means you'll be covered in the event an item gets lost or damaged, allowing it to be repaired or replaced easily.

-But in order to check that your jewellery can be covered on your home insurance, your insurance provider may need to know how much the jewellery is worth.
+To check if your jewellery can be covered by your home insurance, your insurance provider may need to know how much the jewellery is worth.
 If this step gets skipped, you may not receive as much, or any, compensation for the item as expected once your claim is complete.

 What does it mean to get jewellery appraised?